President and Chief Executive Officer, Chicanos Por La Causa, Inc.

 Mr. Meyers holds a BS in Economics and Mathematics from the University of California, Santa Barbara and Series 7 and 63 securities licenses from FINRA.

-Ms. Parker is responsible for the overall direction of BRIDGE Housing, as well as its major affiliates, including BUILD, an investment advisor to the California Public Employees’ Retirement System under the California Urban Real Estate Program, and BASS, a licensed life care provider.
-She joined BRIDGE Housing as President and CEO in February 2010.
-Ms. Parker brings over 35 years of diverse and relevant experience, most recently as Regional President for Mercy Housing and President of Intercommunity Mercy Housing.
-Prior to her tenure at Mercy Housing, she served as Senior Vice President for Seattle-Northwest Securities, a public finance firm, where she oversaw affordable housing, commercial and public facility real estate financing in five Northwest states.
+Cynthia A. Parker is responsible for the overall direction of BRIDGE, as well as its major affiliates such as BUILD, an investment advisor to CalPERS under the California Urban Real Estate Program, and BASS, a licensed life care provider.
+She joined BRIDGEHousing as President and CEO in February 2010.
+Ms. Parker brings over 30 years of diverse and relevant experience to BRIDGE, most recently as Regional President for Mercy Housing and President of Intercommunity Mercy Housing.
+Prior to her tenure at Mercy, she served as Senior Vice President for Seattle-Northwest Securities, a public finance firm, where she oversaw affordable housing, commercial and public facility real estate financing in five Northwest states.

-Previously, Ms. Parker worked for the City of Seattle, where she established the new Office of Housing, doubled the agency’s housing production and managed a $61 million biannual budget.
-Earlier, she served as the Executive Director of Anchorage Neighborhood Housing Services and General Board of Portland Student Services.
-A former President of the National Neighborhood Housing Network and a former director of the Federal Reserve Bank of San Francisco, Ms. Parker has chaired the Sound Families Initiative for the Bill & Melinda Gates Foundation.
-She currently serves as a director of the National Affordable Housing Trust, the Federal Home Loan Bank of Seattle, the Housing Partnership Network, the OneCalifornia Foundation and the Non-Profit Housing Association of Northern California.
+Previously, Ms. Parker worked for the City of Seattle, where she established the new Office of Housing, doubled the agency’s housing production, and managed a $61 million biannual budget.
+Earlier, she served as the Executive Director of Anchorage Neighborhood Housing Services and General Manager of Portland Student Services.
+A former President of the National Neighborhood Housing Network, and a former director of the Federal Reserve Bank of San Francisco, Ms. Parker has chaired the Sound Families Initiative for the Bill & Melinda Gates Foundation.
+She currently serves as a director of the National Affordable Housing Trust, the Federal Home Loan Bank of Seattle, the Housing Partnership Network, the OneCalifornia Foundation, and the Non-Profit Housing Association of Northern California.
+Ms. Parker is a graduate of Portland State University.

-Rebecca Regan is President of the Housing Partnership Network Capital Markets Companies.
-In that role, she develops and manages the Network’s capital markets relationships, oversees its philanthropic equity, and CDFI and external communications work.
+Ms. Regan is President of the Housing Partnership Network Capital Markets Companies and develops and manages the Network’s capital markets relationships, oversees its philanthropic equity, and CDFI and external communications work.

 Ms. Regan previously served as chief operating officer for Boston Community Capital as well as president of its Loan Fund.
 Prior to joining Boston Community Capital, she held executive, real estate lending and management positions with Bank of America, Fleet Bank, Bank of Boston and BayBank.